Saivaraprasad48/100xDevs/README.md

-# 100xdevs Cohort 2.0 @hkirat
+# 📈100xdevs Cohort 2.0 @hkirat👨‍💻

-### This is 100xDevs repo which includes several tech stuff that I learning daily from my favoriate mentor harkirat singh who is remote developer :)
+### 🚩This is a 100xDevs repo which includes several tech stuff that I learn daily from my favorite mentor harkirat singh who is a remote developer :)